aquaULB/solving_pde_mooc/notebooks/04_PartialDifferentialEquations/04_04_Diffusion_Implicit.md

 from pde_module import rhs_heat_centered, exact_solution
 ```

-Physical and grid parameters to achieve a precision of at least $10^{-6}$ in L2-norm:
+Physical and grid parameters to achieve a precision smaller than $10^{-6}$ in L2-norm:

 ```{code-cell} ipython3
 # Physical parameters